 Shawn Banks is a fisheries management biologist in Chillicothe.
 He's been with the Department for nearly two years.

 Missouri Dept. of Conservation, Protection Program Coordinator Shawn.Gruber@mdc.mo.gov (573) 751-4115 ext.
 3261

 Shelby Jones is a forestry staff supervisor with the Conservation Department.
 He processes some wood in his spare time as a decoy carver.

 Sheri Medlock is a naturalist at Burr Oak Woods Conservation Nature Center, but she conducts programs for the deaf and hard of hearing throughout the state.
 Sheri lives in Lee’s Summit and enjoys backpacking, photography and kayaking.

 Stream Team biologist Sherry Fischer has worked for MDC for 14 years.
 She lives in Jefferson City with her husband and two children.
 One of the things she enjoys most about her job is passing on her passion for the natural environment, especially streams.

-Skyler is a Naturalist at the Twin Pines Conservation Education Center.
+Skyler is the Center Manager at the Twin Pines Conservation Education Center.
 He resides in Birch Tree, MO with his wife Michelle, their son Harper Glen & daughter Hattie Greer, both of which are the 7th generation of Bockman to live in the area.
 When not fishing, Skyler enjoys calling in turkeys, hunting squirrels and teaching Harper & Hattie the finer points of eating fried fish.

 Spence Turner is a retired fisheries research biologist for the Conservation Department.
 His specialty was trout and smallmouth bass, which he now loves to pursue for fun.
 He lives in Columbia with his wife, Joan, and seven English setters.
 Spence writes for several magazines and is president of Missouri Outdoor Communicators.